 This information will help Direct Supply give an estimate of how much those pallets are worth and what price will be fair for them.

 If your company is located in our service area, Direct Supply offers a dropped trailer program.
 We will drop a trailer at your business and you can load the pallets into the trailer for delivery to Direct Supply.
-By coming to you, we make it even easier for you to get rid of those extra pallets!
+By coming to you, we make pallet disposal easy for you so you can get rid of those extra pallets!

 The North American Pallet Recycling Network is a great place and an easy way to sell pallets.
 This will help you find a pallet broker near you as there is a recycling exchange for every state.
 You can list pallets you have for sale and sell them to the buyer that offers you the best deal.